withastro/docs/src/pages/en/guides/publish-to-npm.md

 #### `description`

-The short description of your component used to help others know what it does.
+A short description of your component used to help others know what it does.

 ```json
 {